lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-hello-world.md

 * the body of a function is written within curly braces `{}`
 * [`println()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/println.html) and [`print()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/print.html) functions print their arguments to standard output

-We'll discuss functions more in a couple of chapters.
+Functions will be discussed in more detail in a couple of chapters.
+Until then, all examples use the `main` function.

 ## Variables

-All programs need to be able to store data and variables help you to do just that.
+All programs need to be able to store data, and variables help you to do just that.
 In Kotlin, you can declare:
 * read-only variables with `val`
 * mutable variables with `var`